brimdata/zed/zng/docs/spec.md

 Since N, the byte length of
 this sequence is known, there is no need to encode a count of the elements present.
-Also, since the type code is implied by the typedef of any container type, each value is encoded without its type code, except for elements corresponding to type "any", which are encoded as a "typed value" (as defined above).
+Also, since the type code is implied by the typedef of any container type, each value is encoded without its type code.

 The concatenation of elements is encoded as a sequence of "tag-counted" values.
 A tag carries both the length information of the corresponding value as well